 Figure 27: Draw object behind an OLE object

-The page with the text document has the background property set to "transparent".
+The page with the text document has the background property set to transparent.
 If you change the background color of the OLE object in Edit mode, it will also show in the Draw document.

 The Format menu has the entries Area and Line grayed out because they are not usable, but the menu entries Paragraph, Character, Text, and Bullets and Numbering are all available.
-These relate not to the text which you are currently editing in edit mode but rather to a text element (this is similar to the way that pictures are linked with an OLE object).
-To write something in this text element, press F2.
-A double-click, unlike with images, does not work here because it puts you in the edit mode of the OLE object.
-Note: Whether you can sensibly use a text element like this is an open question!
+These relate not to the text object which you are currently editing but rather to a separate independent text element within the object, which you can open by pressing F2.
+(This is similar to the way that pictures are linked with an OLE object.)
+The double-click, which opens the text element in images, does not work here because it puts you into the OLE object's edit mode.
+Whether it makes sense to use a text element within text like this is questionable!

 Guide to Bézier curves

 Bézier curves-what are they?

 OpenOffice.org uses cubic Bézier curves.
-A curve is defined by means of a start point P_0 , an end point P_3 , and two control points P_1 und P_2 (see the figure at left).
+A curve is defined by means of a start point $P_0$ , an end point $P_3$ , and two control points $P_1$ and $P_2$ (see the figure at left).
 For points on the curve the terms nodes or anchors are often used.

-For the mathematical background of Bézier curves, see http://en.wikipedia.org/wiki/Bezier_curve.

-Bézier curves are very suitable for experimenting with the shape and form of curves.
+For the mathematical background of Bézier curves, see http://en.wikipedia.org/wiki/Bezier curve.
+Bézier curves are very useful for experimenting with the shape and form of curves.
 In point mode you can change the curve alignment by dragging the points with the mouse.
-The curve leaves the start point P_0 in the direction of the control point P_1 and arrives at the end point P_3 from the direction of the control point P_2 .
+The curve leaves the starting point $P_0$ in the direction of the control point $P_1$ and arrives at the end point $P_3$ from the direction of the control point $P_2$ .
 These directions are shown in Draw by blue lines.
-The more distant a control is from its start or end point the smaller the curvature at that point.
+The more distant a control is from its starting or end point the smaller the curvature at that point.
 If a control point lies directly on one of these points, it has no influence on the curve.
+Direct drawing of a Bézier curve